SC Freiburg: Stadium

 SC Freiburg formerly played its home games at the Dreisamstadion, named after the Dreisam River which flows through Freiburg.
 Because of sponsorship agreements, the stadium was known as the Schwarzwald-Stadion.
-The stadium has an approximate capacity of 24,000 spectators and was built in 1953.
+The stadium has an approximate capacity of 24,000 spectators, and was built in 1953.
 Forty years later, then manager Volker Finke began an initiative to transform the Dreisamstadion into Germany's first solar powered football stadium.
 There are solar modules on the north, south, and main tribunes.
 These panels generate 250,000 kWh of energy per year.

-The brand new Europa-Park Stadion designed by HPP Architekten, was completed in October 2021.
+The new Europa-Park Stadion designed by HPP Architekten, was completed in October 2021.
 Located in the west of the city in a part of the city called Brühl — immediately to the west of Freiburg Airport — it has a capacity of 34,700.